[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 Key Points

-• Datapeak is at the top, accounting for approximately 47% of the combined total for the 3 companies (5,550 million JPY).
+• Datapeak is at the top, accounting for approximately 47% of the total for all three companies (5,550 million yen).

-• CloudNova is in the middle, with an 800 million JPY gap from Datapeak.
+• CloudNova is in the middle, 800 million yen behind Datapeak.

-• StreamForge is the smallest, at approximately 44% of Datapeak's level.
+• StreamForge is the smallest in scale, at approximately 44% of Datapeak's level.

-Comparing NRR (net revenue retention) and operating profit margin alongside ARR would make differences in growth efficiency and profitability even clearer.
+In addition to ARR, comparing NRR (Net Revenue Retention) and operating profit margin will make differences in growth efficiency and profitability clearer.
 Feel free to request comparisons of other KPIs or report creation!

-The Adaptive Card itself was rendered in the test chat without using premium tools like the code interpreter.
+The Adaptive Card itself was rendered in the test chat without using premium features like Code Interpreter.

 3.4 Note: Channels That Can Render Chart Elements Are Limited

-The chart was rendered in the test chat in this verification.
+The charts were rendered in the test chat this time.

 This is not the Copilot Studio version, but the Adaptive Cards specification version itself (the value of "version" written near the beginning of the JSON we created).

-Chart elements (such as Chart.VerticalBar) are features added in version 1.6, and they will not be rendered if the destination channel (host) does not support that version.
+Chart elements (such as Chart.VerticalBar) are a specification added in version 1.6, and they will not be rendered unless the destination channel (host) supports that version.

 Copilot Studio supports the Adaptive Cards schema versions 1.6 and earlier.
 However, the appropriate schema version depends on the targeted host app: